rubberduck203/theupsyde/LeanEstimates/LeanEstimates.md

   - Continuous flow
   - In some ways it was good, but in other ways stressful.
     - We had a variable scope, but a hard deadline.
+- A common NE model for contractors is to have a client that pays by the iteration.
+  - CorgiBytes/Woody Zuill
 --

 - But most people are talking about *forecasting*.